Siege of Tunis (Mercenary War)

 During the siege of Tunis in October 238 BC a rebel army under Mathos was besieged by a Carthaginian force under Hamilcar Barca and Hannibal.
-The Carthaginian army, which had served on Sicily during the First Punic War, mutinied in late 241 BC in the wake of Carthage's defeat, starting the Mercenary War.
+A portion of the Carthaginian army, which had served in Sicily during the First Punic War, mutinied in late 241 BC in the wake of Carthage's defeat, starting the Mercenary War.
 After three years of increasingly bitter war, the Carthaginians defeated the rebel field army at the Battle of the Saw, capturing its leaders.
 The Carthaginians then moved to besiege the rebels' strongest remaining stronghold at Tunis.

 The Carthaginian commander, Hamilcar, split his forces to blockade the rebels from both north and south.
 At the northern camp, commanded by his subordinate Hannibal, he had the ten captured rebel leaders tortured to death and their bodies crucified before returning to his own base to the south of Tunis.
 Mathos organised a night attack against Hannibal's camp, which took the ill-disciplined Carthaginian defenders by surprise.
-It scattered their army, and Hannibal and 30 Carthaginian notables were captured.
-They were tortured, mutilated and crucified while still living.
+It scattered the northern part of their army, and Hannibal and 30 Carthaginian notables were captured.
+They were tortured, mutilated and crucified still living.
 Hamilcar withdrew to the north with the remaining half of his army.
 Despite having broken the siege, Mathos abandoned Tunis and withdrew south.
-Hamilcar and fellow general Hanno followed the rebels and in late 238 BC wiped them out at the Battle of Leptis Parva.
+Hamilcar and his fellow general Hanno followed the rebels, and in late 238 BC wiped them out at the Battle of Leptis Parva.

 Background

 The First Punic War was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd century BC, and lasted for 23 years, from 264 to 241 BC.
-After immense materiel and human losses on both sides, the Carthaginians were defeated, and agreed the Treaty of Lutatius.
+After immense losses on both sides, the Carthaginians were defeated, and agreed the Treaty of Lutatius.
 While the war with Rome was being played out, the Carthaginian general Hanno led a series of campaigns that greatly increased the area of Africa controlled by Carthage.
-Hanno was rigorous in squeezing taxes out of the newly conquered territory in order to pay for both the war with Rome and his own campaigns.
+Hanno was rigorous in squeezing taxes out of the newly conquered territory to pay for both the war with Rome and his own campaigns.
 Across the Carthaginian possessions in Africa, half of all agricultural output was taken as war tax, and the tribute previously due from towns and cities was doubled.
 These exactions were harshly enforced, causing extreme hardship in many areas.